-A literary legend, a social activist, and a feminist icon, Isabel Allende—now in the fourth decade of a career like no other—has sold over 50 million books in over 30 languages.
-The massive audiences who laugh, and occasionally cry, at her public talks are a testament to her boldly imaginative works, which have brought together generations of readers.
+A literary legend, social activist, and a feminist icon, Isabel Allende has sold over 70 million books translated in more than 40 languages.
+The first Spanish-language writer to receive an honorary National Book Award medal, Allende’s extraordinary life is now the subject of a three-part HBO miniseries, revealing the person behind the legendary literary career spanning four decades.
+The massive audiences who laugh, and occasionally cry, at her talks are a testament to her bold and imaginative writing, which has brought together generations of readers.

 Allende is the founder of the Isabel Allende Foundation, which promotes and preserves the fundamental rights of women and children to be empowered and protected.
 She was recently awarded the Presidential Medal of Freedom, the highest civilian honor in the U.S., as well as PEN Center USA’s Lifetime Achievement Award.
 She also received the Chilean National Prize for Literature in 2010 and in 2014.

 “Isabel was absolutely fantastic, very engaging, a terrific speaker and storyteller.
 Everyone absolutely loved her and we’ve received a ton of wonderful feedback on her and the event.
 I think it was the best yet for this series!”University of British Columbia